chc-database/data/docs/recording_people.md

 - **M** = Male
 - **F** = Female
 - **U** = Unknown
-- **N** = Non-binary

 ---

 ### nationality
-List the modern nation-state which occupies the same geography as the birthplace of the individual.
+List the modern nation-state which occupies the same geographic location as the birthplace of the individual.
 Record in English.

 #### FORMAT
 {: .no_toc }